 Since 2010, the Department of Labor (DOL) has attempted on several occasions to update its rules governing the provision of investment advice to participants in employer-based retirement plans and owners of individual retirement accounts.
 After its initial effort in 2010 was withdrawn in response to overwhelming opposition from the industry and Congress, the DOL adopted a package of rule changes in 2016.
 Several lawsuits were brought to challenge the 2016 rule, and in 2018, the 5th Circuit Court of Appeals vacated that rule in its entirety.

-Following the 5th Circuit decision, federal and state regulators have significantly enhanced consumer protection rules.
+Following the 5th Circuit decision, federal and state regulators adopted significant enhancements to their consumer protection rules.
 The Securities and Exchange Commission (SEC) adopted Regulation Best Interest (Reg BI) in 2019 to impose a best interest standard on all securities recommendations made by broker-dealers and their registered representatives, and in 2020, the DOL established PTE 2020-02 to provide relief from ERISA’s prohibited transaction rules for investment advice fiduciaries who, among other things, meet a best interest standard that aligns with Reg BI.
 Also in 2020, the National Association of Insurance Commissioners (NAIC) amended Model Regulation #275 to impose a best interest standard on recommendations of annuities by state-licensed insurance producers.
-The amended Model Regulation has now been adopted in 45 states covering more than 90% of the population.

 Any questions about this information should be directed to Rebecca Plowman, IRI’s Director of Compliance & Implementation, and Jason Berkowitz, IRI’s Chief Legal & Regulatory Affairs Officer.